Ayushhap/Github-Explorer/README.md

 # Github-Explorer
 GitHub Explorer is a web application that enhances your GitHub experience.
 It allows users to search for repositories by keywords, apply filters, view repository details, save favorites, and delete them.
+This project serves as a moderate challenge for web developers, testing their skills in HTML, JavaScript, and other web development languages.
+Building this application will not only simplify users' interaction with GitHub but also set developers apart by showcasing their proficiency in creating practical and engaging coding projects.